jamescorriveau/Whisk-Culinary/README.md

 This project is still under development and is continuously updated.
 I am currently adding media queries for a more responsive layout.

-🔗 **Check out the most up-to-date version of the Whisk on my portfolio:**
+🔗 **Check out the most up-to-date version of Whisk on my portfolio:**

 [James Corriveau Portfolio](https://james-corriveau-portfolio.netlify.app)